-That being said, if you do forget something or discover that you have not brought sufficient layers, Nuuk has several shops that sell quality outdoor clothing.
-There are also stores (e.g. Ittu Net, Pikkori Sport, Nukka Greenland) that sell or hire more specialised outdoor equipment (tents, skis, snowshoes, bikes, etc), so you do not need to bring everything to Greenland with you.
+If you do forget something or discover that you have not brought sufficient layers, Nuuk has several shops that sell quality outdoor clothing.
+There are also stores (e.g. Ittu Net, Pikkori Sport, Nukka Greenland) that sell or hire more specialized outdoor equipment (tents, skis, snowshoes, bikes, etc), so you do not need to bring everything to Greenland with you.

-In addition to your travel clothes, you may also like to pack a more stylish outfit given the large number of restaurants and the opportunity to take in cultural shows in the city.
-Alternatively, you could add to your wardrobe by purchasing an item from a Greenlandic designer at one of the many boutiques in Nuuk.
+In addition to your travel clothes, you may also like to pack a more stylish outfit given a large number of restaurants and the opportunity to take in cultural shows in the city.
+Alternatively, you could add to your wardrobe by purchasing an item from a Greenlandic designer at one of the many boutiques in the city.
 BTW during winter or on rainy days, it is perfectly normal to bring indoor shoes with you to a restaurant to change into once you arrive.

 Greenland uses the Standard European Plug (230 V) for its electrical outlets so make sure you pack at least one of these if your electronics come from elsewhere in the world.

 Don’t forget your camera!
 Nuuk is spectacularly beautiful so you will regret it if you do!
 Also, if you are planning to photograph the Northern Lights, you will want to bring your own sturdy tripod if you have one.